-NREIG’s Tenant Protector Plan (TPP) is a truly distinctive offering to help investors and their tenants in the event of a property loss caused by tenant negligence.
-While we always recommend that that landlords require their tenants to carry renters insurance, the TPP adds an extra layer of protection for both parties.
+NREIG’s Tenant Protector Plan (TPP) is a truly distinctive offering that helps investors and their tenants in the event of a property loss caused by tenant negligence.
+While we always recommend that landlords require their tenants to carry renters insurance, the TPP provides protection for both parties.
 Below, we will outline the coverages typical in a renters policy, what the TPP covers, and how the two work together and in conjunction with the property policy.

 What renters insurance covers

-Most standard renters insurance policies include coverage for personal property, loss of use, and personal liability, as well as medical payments.
+Most standard renters insurance policies include coverage for personal property, loss of use, and personal liability (including medical payments).

-Personal property coverage is pretty straightforward.
-Tenants can be reimbursed for the theft or destruction of their personal belongings – furniture, electronics, clothing, and appliances (only those owned by the tenant).
-If you, the landlord carry contents coverage on your property policy, this only covers items owned by you, not any of your tenants’ belongings.
+Personal property coverage is fairly straightforward.
+Tenants may be reimbursed for the theft or destruction of their personal belongings – furniture, electronics, clothing, and appliances (only those owned by the tenant).
+If you, the landlord, carry contents coverage on your property policy, this only covers items owned by you, not any of your tenants’ belongings.

 Loss of Use

-If there is damage to the rental property that leaves the location uninhabitable and causes the tenant to lose out of pocket costs to maintain their current standard of living, this coverage can reimburse these expenses.
+If there is damage to the rental property that leaves the location uninhabitable and causes the tenant to lose out-of-pocket costs to maintain their current standard of living, this coverage can reimburse those expenses.
 This may include hotel costs, gas, or food that exceeds normal expenses.

-Liability coverage provides the tenant with legal defense and expenses if their negligence results in injury to someone else (including on the premises of the property you own), or if they cause damage to your property.
+Liability coverage provides the tenant with legal defense and expenses if their negligence results in injury to someone else (including on the premises of your property), or if they cause damage to your property.

 In the event your tenant does cause injury to someone else, this coverage can help cover their medical bills.